Ruth Westoby – Reversing reproduction in Hatha Yoga

 Drawing from her recently completed PhD dissertation on “The Body in Early Haṭha Yoga” Ruth Westoby offers a close analysis of key passages in texts such as the Amṛtasiddhi, Yogabīja and Khecarīvidyā to sketch concepts of reproduction and its reversal.
 She contextualises this within a framework of approaches to sex and reproduction that range from pronatalist to antinatalist, but nevertheless complicates an easy assumption that these approaches map only onto a strict ascetic and householder binary.
 She finds instead a prosaic approach to sex and sexuality.

-Ruth holds a PhD from SOAS University of London on ‘The Body in early Haṭha Yoga’ (2024), supervised by Professor James Mallinson and Dr Richard Williams, funded by CHASE-AHRC.
-Ruth is working on a book project from her doctoral thesis that passed without corrections, ‘Reversing Reproduction in Haṭha Yoga’.
-Future research projects explore menstruation in religious contexts.
-Ruth is an Associate Researcher at Inform, the research institute specialising in contemporary religions, where she undertook a CHASE-AHRC placement in 2023.
-In 2022-3 she undertook a similarly funded placement at the Royal Asiatic Society working with their manuscript collections and in particular the 1363 Śārṅgadharapaddhati
+Ruth holds a PhD from SOAS University of London on ‘The Body in Early Haṭha Yoga’ (2024), supervised by Professor James Mallinson and Dr Richard Williams, funded by CHASE-AHRC and awarded without corrections.
+Ruth is currently working on a book project from her doctoral thesis ‘Reversing Reproduction in Haṭha Yoga’.
+Her research focuses on the materiality of the body and sexuality from critical theoretical and medical humanities perspectives.

-Ruth published early research findings in the peer-reviewed Religions of South Asia (2021) and numerous public articles.
-Ruth collaborated with the SOAS Haṭha Yoga Project (2015-2020) interpreting postures from an 18th-century text teaching a precursor of modern yoga, the Haṭhābhyāsapaddhati in 2016 and 2017.
-This contributed to the development of a new methodology, ‘embodied philology’.
-In 2010 she received an MA in Indian Religions from SOAS, University of London, with Distinction.
+Ruth has published early research findings in the peer-reviewed Religions of South Asia (2021) and numerous public articles.
+She teaches MA ‘Theory and Method in the Study of Religion’ alongside undergraduate courses as Visiting Lecturer at Roehampton University (2023-2026).
+As a practitioner Ruth collaborated with the SOAS Haṭha Yoga Project (2015-2020) interpreting postures from an 18th-century text teaching a precursor of modern yoga, the Haṭhābhyāsapaddhati.

 For articles and podcasts see Enigmatic Yoga.